 Well, I think we have finally reached those dog days of summer.
 It’s so hot that you break a sweat walking from your house to the pool.
 Man—what I wouldn’t give for a pool!
 In NYC, everyone is sweating walking to their destinations and waiting in hot subway tunnels.
 During this time, there’s one word that you will hear every Nutritionist preach: hydration!
 Dehydration is common during these hot summer months, especially if you spend any time exercising outdoors.
 The only way to avoid dehydration is to drink enough water.
 Yet, people often refer to water as a boring staple in the diet, but it doesn’t have to be!
 This simple 5 minute, 2-ingredient recipe for Watermelon Lime Ice Cubes will quickly flavor your water without any added sugar.
 Make them ahead of time and add to water or seltzer for a sweet and refreshing hydrating drink.

-- Place watermelon and lime juice in a food processor or blender and blend until it’s a liquid consistency.
+Add watermelon, lime juice and mint leaves to a food processor or blender and blend until it becomes a liquid.

-- Pour the liquid into the ice cube tray.
-Freeze for at least 2 hours.
+Pour the liquid into the ice cube tray, and freeze for at least 2 hours.

 - Watermelon juice has been show to alleviate muscle soreness.